Andresevix/blog/_posts/2015-2-3-Web-Copy-That-Sells-2.md

 This will make the costumer feel that you're just a buddy of his.
 Creating that trust is essential.
 Don't try to impresses your readers with fancy and complicated words.
 Nobody likes a smartypants.

 People want information and they want it quick.
-By using bullets, short paragraph in such way that they devided ideas, and highlighting important words or phrases using bold words or even uderlining them, will make your readers become **in love** with your page.
+By using bullets, short paragraph in such way that they divided ideas, and highlighting important words or phrases using bold words or even underlining them, will make your readers become **in love** with your page.